Sites whose topoi are the smooth representations of locally profinite groups: Existence of a grid of a -site

 of undercategories, which induces a diagram

-\begin{lem} The functors (1), (3), and (4) are equivalences of categories and the functor (2) is fully faithful. \end{lem} \begin{proof} It can be checked easily that the functor (2) is fully faithful, that the functor (3) is an equivalence of categories, and that the functors (1) and (4) is essentially surjective.
-Since the morphisms $h_1$ and $h_2$ in $\cD$ are epimorphisms, it follows that the functors (1) and (4) are fully faithful, which proves the claim. \end{proof}
+\begin{lem} The functors (1), (3), and (4) are equivalences of categories and the functor (2) is fully faithful. \end{lem} \begin{proof} It can be checked easily that the functor (2) is fully faithful, that the functor (3) is an equivalence of categories, and that the functors (1) and (4) are essentially surjective.
+As the morphisms $h_1$ and $h_2$ in $\cD$ are epimorphisms, it follows that the functors (1) and (4) are fully faithful, which proves the claim. \end{proof}